Detailed steps: Create and manage SSH keys for authentication to a Linux VM in Azure

-SSH is an encrypted connection protocol that allows secure sign-ins over unsecured connections.
-SSH is the default connection protocol for Linux VMs hosted in Azure.
-Although SSH itself provides an encrypted connection, using passwords with SSH connections still leaves the VM vulnerable to brute-force attacks or guessing of passwords.
-A more secure and preferred method of connecting to a VM using SSH is by using a public-private key pair, also known as SSH keys.
+SSH is an encrypted connection protocol that provides secure sign-ins over unsecured connections.
+Although SSH provides an encrypted connection, using passwords with SSH connections still leaves the VM vulnerable to brute-force attacks.
+We recommend connecting to a VM over SSH using a public-private key pair, also known as SSH keys.

 The private key remains on your local system.
 Protect this private key.
 Do not share it.

-When you use an SSH client to connect to your Linux VM (which has the public key), the remote VM tests the client to make sure it possesses the private key.
+When you use an SSH client to connect to your VM (which has the public key), the remote VM tests the client to make sure it has the correct private key.
 If the client has the private key, it's granted access to the VM.

 Depending on your organization's security policies, you can reuse a single public-private key pair to access multiple Azure VMs and services.
 You do not need a separate pair of keys for each VM or service you wish to access.

-Your public key can be shared with anyone, but only you (or your local security infrastructure) should possess your private key.
+Your public key can be shared with anyone, but only you (or your local security infrastructure) should have access to your private key.

 Supported SSH key formats

 Azure currently supports SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
 Other key formats such as ED25519 and ECDSA are not supported.

 When you create an Azure VM by specifying the public key, Azure copies the public key (in the

 ~/.ssh/authorized_keys folder on the VM.
 SSH keys in